verd1c/ctf-writeups/hack-the-box/reverse/headache/README.md

 1. A system call to 0x64, which corresponds to ptrace
 2. A string ```a15abe90c112d09369d9f9da9a8c046e``` that looks nothing that we know of yet, but seems to be used as input to some function

+Let's note those down for later.
 If we keep debugging, we can see that the program continues on
 ```assembly
 call    loc_55690B0D7FAF
 ```